 Firstly both you and your Thai partner needs to be single and over the age of 18.
 You will also need to be living as a civil partnership or marriage that is recognised in the United Kingdom.
 These are the basics to start as the rest will be explained below.

 You will also need to prove your relationship status as a couple while in Thailand.
+The UK visa from Thailand is also explained on here with all the options.

 As stated above, the “Celibacy Certificate” in Thailand would be required or the divorce decree.
 These should be translated as well as certified.
+See the UK letter of affirmation on this website.

 Now should you want your Thai partner to qualify for indefinite leave to enter the UK you must also be able to show and satisfy the Embassy that: